Catwalk Art Residency

 Catwalk Art Residency is an artist residency program established in 2004 by James and Purcell Scheu Palmer ’62 at their historic residence, which was originally the home of Hudson River School painter, Charles Herbert Moore.

-Catwalk Institute welcomes proposals from artists and collaborative teams for 2-4 week residencies April- October.
+Catwalk Institute welcomes proposals from artists and collaborative teams for 2-4 week residencies.
 Participation is exclusively for faculty and alumni from Columbia University, New York University, School of the Art Institute of Chicago and Vassar College.
 Applications are by recommendation through each institution.

-Vassar alumni with an MFA, or equivalent level of professional experience, will be granted residencies to pursue art making, collaborative projects and scholarly pursuits focusing on art including (but not limited to) sculpture, installation, video, poetry, performance, film, opera, drawing and painting.
+Vassar alumni with an MFA, or equivalent level of professional experience, will be granted residencies to pursue art making, collaborative projects and scholarly pursuits focusing on art including (but not limited to) sculpture, installation, video, poetry, performance, film, opera, drawing, and painting.
 Ideally, residents’ projects should be ones that expand and enrich their current artistic perspectives and endeavors.
 Residencies will be granted for a minimum of two weeks to a maximum of four weeks depending on the time required for the project being explored, and the availability of space.
-Residencies will take place between April-November ; residencies begin on Tuesday and end on Sunday.
+Residencies typically begin on Tuesday and end on Sunday.
 Residents will live in private residences attached to the main house on the CATWALK property with separate studio spaces.
 There will be opportunities to interact and collaborate with the other artists who are also in residence at the same time.

-- Use the Recommendation Registration Form to register two people to serve as your referees.
+- Use the Recommendation Registration Form to register one person to serve as your reference.
 You must register your writers before you submit your application and inform them that the letters are due by the campus deadline.

-- Complete the Catwalk Artist Residency Application and submit it by the campus deadline.
+- Complete the Catwalk Application and submit it by the campus deadline.

 For Applicants: You must submit your application through the online system as indicated above.
 Please note that you cannot save information in the application and return to it at a later date.
 You should save your work in a separate document and enter it all at once when you are ready to submit.